ProductsSiFive Core IPPerformanceIntelligenceEssentialSiFive Core DesignerSoftwareBoardsSoC IPCustom SiliconDocumentationCustomer Support

 Machine mode software is expected to either filter traps in hardware or software.
 For example, if the machine mode implementation has emulation routines for some unsupported instructions, it would have to handle the illegal instruction trap in software but could delegate the remaining traps via the hardware mechanism.

 The trap delegation mechanism allows high performance traps by delegating them directly to supervisor mode in hardware while still allowing the flexibility of handling any trap in a lower privilege mode.
-This allows for a simple implementation of virtual machines while still allowing for high performance on implementations that don't utilize virtualisation.
+This allows for a simple implementation of virtual machines while still allowing for high performance on implementations that don't utilize virtualization.

 handle_exception, the Trap Entry Point